mars-sim/mars-sim/mars-sim-dist/base/README.txt

 2. Console based engine that is accessed via SSH

 Start commands are:
-* bin/mars-sim-swing 		- Linux start script for the Swing varient
+* bin/mars-sim-swing 		- Linux start script for the Swing variant
-* bin/mars-sim-swing.cmd 	- Window start script for the Swing varient
+* bin/mars-sim-swing.cmd 	- Window start script for the Swing variant
-* bin/mars-sim-console 		- Linux start script for the Console headless varient
+* bin/mars-sim-console 		- Linux start script for the Console headless variant
-* bin/mars-sim-console.cmd 	- Window start script for the Console headless varient
+* bin/mars-sim-console.cmd 	- Window start script for the Console headless variant

 The mars-sim application requires Java 17 or higher to be installed.
 See https://jdk.java.net/java-se-ri/17